mmarbout/Tuto_MetaTOR/VM_config.md

 software

 python3
-numpy

 MetaTOR

 Hicstuff

-R
-louvain algorithm (within the software repertory in the github)
+louvain algorithm (already provided within the repertory that the students will download)